rastri-dey/rastri-dey/README.md

  👋 Hi there, I’m Rastri!

 * 🧑‍🎓 I am Robotics Masters student from University of Michigan, Ann Arbor
-* 🌱 I've years of experience working in autonomous driving systems with comprehensive expertise across the autonomy stack: perception, localization, path planning and controls
+* 🌱 I've years of experience working in autonomous driving systems with expertise across the autonomy stack: perception, localization, path planning and controls
 * 📫 You can reach me at rastri@umich.edu or through my [LinkedIn](https://www.linkedin.com/in/rastridey/)

 📂 Featured Projects <br>